5 Celebrity’s Bio Books Like Greenlights

 Celebrity's Memoir

 Greenlights by Matthew McConaughey has a lot of great wisdom and experience.
-Though this book is titled Greenlights, you can read with yellow light and proceed with caution.
+Though this book is titled Greenlights, you can read with yellow light and proceed cautiously.
 You will love his perspective on life and the whole green light philosophy.

 The main thing of this book is not to overthink life so much.
 Just take steps forward and see that as different seasons.
-It’s not their overall big picture, his perspective of how he sees himself, how he sees others.
+It’s not their overall big picture, his perspective of how he sees himself and others.
 It’s rooted in a lot of humility.
 If you want to read books like Greenlights, keep reading.

 Greenlights is about a pilgrimage into manhood and Matthew’s own experience.
 With that, there are a lot of small stories and big stories that lead to different levels in becoming a man coming into adulthood in various aspects of life.

-I’m a big fan of autobiographies and memoirs because it’s so much fun to learn about the life of people we find interesting.
-Now I am going to review 5 biographical books similar to Greenlights.
+I’m a big fan of autobiographies and memoirs because it’s so much fun to learn about the lives of people we find interesting.
+I am going to talk about ten biographical books similar to Greenlights.
 Let’s go!

 1. A Very Punchable Face

 Like Matthew in Greenlights, Colin Jost had to go through a lot to become the person he is today.
-He shared a great story about writing for the Harvard Lampoon, a humor magazine, while he attended Harvard.
-He went to Harvard and was there at the same time as Mark Zuckerberg.
-His freshman year all got rejected.
-Then the next semester, he wrote 50 pieces.
+While he attended Harvard, he shared a great story about writing for the Harvard Lampoon, a humor magazine.
+He went to Harvard and was there simultaneously as Mark Zuckerberg.
+During his freshman year, all got rejected.
+Then, the next semester, he wrote 50 pieces.
 They all got rejected.
 Finally, on the third time he applied, he made it not to work hard.

-Once he started writing for the Lampoon, he realized that was the beginning, and he would need to prove himself.
-So he worked harder than anyone else.
+Once he started writing for the Lampoon, he realized that was the beginning and would need to prove himself.
+So, he worked harder than anyone else.
 He says he spent about 80 hours a week at the lampoon and wrote more than anyone else.
 It is because he wanted to improve as fast as he could.
 His motto was to keep improving.
 He didn’t care about the pieces that got rejected.

-It’s fun hearing about some of his friends at SNL (Saturday Night Live) and how they helped him become the person he is today.
-The same thing goes for Amy Poehler, although it’s a stressful and competitive environment.
+It’s fun hearing about some of his friends at SNL (Saturday Night Live) and how they helped him become who he is today.
+The same goes for Amy Poehler, although it’s stressful and competitive.
 SNL seems like a place where you can grow as a writer and performer.
-Plus, you meet other people who are as dedicated as you are to perfect their craft.
-It’s a great reminder that we need to surround ourselves with people who challenge us, who push us, and who want to work as hard as we do to continue to get better.
+Plus, you meet others as dedicated as you are to perfect their craft.
+It’s a great reminder that we need to surround ourselves with people who challenge us, push us, and want to work as hard as we do to continue to improve.

 A Very Punchable Face